gjstirling/CV/README.md

 |**Ellis Brigham**, Scotland|Ski Boot Fitter|September 2014 to March 2015 |

 - **Organised/Adaptable:** Worked effectively in a high pace work environment, keeping on top of bookings, managing incoming calls, bookings and stock.
-- **Social Skills:** Interacted positively with customers to ensure the best possible customer service
+- **Social Skills:** Used a tailored approach with customers to ensure an empathetic and compassionate customer service.
-- **Emotional Intelligence:** Solving customer disputes/complaints with reasoning and understanding
+- **Emotional Intelligence:** Solving customer disputes/complaints with reasoning and understanding allowing fair resolutions to be reached.
 <br>

 ---